Johboh/EspNowNetwork/README.md

 [![Clang-format](https://github.com/Johboh/EspNowNetwork/actions/workflows/clang-format.yaml/badge.svg)](https://github.com/Johboh/EspNowNetwork)

 ### Summary
-Arduino (using Arduino IDE or PlatformIO) and ESP-IDF (using Espressif IoT Development Framework or PlatformIO) compatible library for setting up a network of [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) nodes.
+Arduino (using Arduino IDE or PlatformIO) and ESP-IDF (using Espressif IoT Development Framework or PlatformIO) compatible libraries for setting up a network of [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) nodes.

 ### Usage/Purpose
 One use case for the EspNowNetwork is to run a [ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) network of battery powered nodes with sensors, where the nodes will sleep most of the time and low power is an important factor.
 Nodes will wake up either due to external interrupt (like a PIR sensor or switch) or perodically based on time.
 Upon wakeup, they will send their sensors values and go back to sleep.
 On the receiving side, there is a always powered router board that will receive the sensor values and act on or forward them for consumption somewhere else, like MQTT and/or [Home Assistant](https://www.home-assistant.io).